From classic hotels to hip boutique properties, Chicago has many great hotels to choose from. Our top recommendations

 AC Hotel, 630 N Rush; Marriott’s new concept, Acme Hotel at 15 E. Ohio and the Freehand Chicago at 19 E. Ohio are all hip new options geared to a younger crowd.
 I loved the Freehand Miami when I stayed there 2 years ago.
 This is an upscale hostel with both shared and private rooms.

 Across from the AC is the recently opened 21c Museum Hotel at 55 E. Ontario.
-I love this concept and have stayed and eaten in three of their other properies and have eaten dinner at two more.
+I love this concept and have stayed and eaten in three of their other properties and have eaten dinner at two more.
 It is a contemporary boutique property a block west of Michigan Ave.
 As with their other locations, they have a contemporary art museum on the first two floors with rotating exhibitions.
 Their new restaurant Lure Fishbar is now open.
 It is a a seafood restaurant along with a raw bar with a rotating oyster selection and a sushi menu.
 I will report back once I try it!

 If you want a larger hotel or if you have a conference there, the Lowes Hotel Chicago is an attractive property.
 One of its highlights is Streeterville Social, its outdoor, rooftop lounge.
 455 N. Park Drive.

 Ambassador Chicago: Ian Schrager’s Public Hotel which was the former Ambassador East Hotel, is now the Ambassador Chicago, a JDV by Hyatt property.
 It is an attractive, contemporary hotel with a great vibe.
 The Library, off the lobby, for coffee or cocktails is becoming a local’s hot spot.
-The former Pump Room from the 1930s is now called the Ambassador Room and is open nightly for dinner.
+The former Pump Room from the 1930s is now closed and hopefully will reopen soon.
 1301 N. State Parkway.

 The Thompson Chicago: Formally opened at the end of 2013, this is a wonderful addition to the boutique hotel scene in Chicago.
 It has a sleek, contemporary lobby with a warm fireplace.
 The rooms have been totally redone from when it was the Sutton Place Hotel and are well-appointed, attractive and comfortable.
 The location is great for exploring the city and the staff extremely friendly.
 21 E. Bellevue.
 Their restaurant, Nico Osteria at 1015 N. Rush, continues to get great reviews.